14 Best Small Towns in Minnesota

 4. Red Wing

 Bountiful bluffs define much of Red Wing.
 These natural vantage points overlook the Mississippi River an hour southeast of Minneapolis.
-This lush landscape with proximity to the Twin Cities makes Red Wing a popular weekend destination.
+This lush landscape near the Twin Cities makes Red Wing a popular weekend destination.

 This charming riverfront city of under 17,000 residents offers several ways to explore the elevated environment.
 Within the town, trails lead up to Barn Bluff for a spectacular view.
 The nearby Sorin's Bluff also provides an excellent vantage point accessible by vehicle within Memorial Park.
 Memorial Park is also home to some of the best mountain biking trails in Minnesota.